tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 └─$
 {% endhighlight %}

-Next, we can try to navigate to love.htb and staging.love.htb on port 80, 443, 5000, 5985, 5986, and 47001 to see if this changes the content in any way.
+Next, we can try to navigate to `love.htb` and `staging.love.htb` on port 80, 443, 5000, 5985, 5986, and 47001 to see if this changes the content in any way.
 Upon doing this, we discover a file scanning service at [http://staging.love.htb](http://staging.love.htb).
 This service appears to be under construction and offers a form for receiving email updates on the progress.
 In addition, this pages inclues two buttons in the top-left corner.

 ![staging.love.htb](/assets/{{ imgDir }}/staging.love.htb.png)

 The `Home` button leads to the current page while the `Demo` button leads to the page below.
-This page accepts a URL and then attempts to fetch this URL to scan its content.
+This page can be used to scan files on the internet by referencing them with a URL.

 ![betaPHP](/assets/{{ imgDir }}/betaPHP.png)

 We can check if it works by requesting it to scan a file on our host and see if we receive any web requests from the target host.
-To do this, we start a netcat listener on port 80 and submit the URL `http://[IP]/x` where `[IP]` is the our ip address corresponding to the VPN connection.
+To do this, we start a netcat listener on port 80 and submit the URL `http://[IP]/x` where `[IP]` is the IP address of our network interface which corresponds to the VPN connection.

 ![scanMe](/assets/{{ imgDir }}/scanMe.png)